edc061598/m1-0524-code-solutions/npm-intro/npm-intro-quiz-notes.md

 - How can you create a `package.json` with `npm`? install node and intialize a git repository and initialize the npm in your project
-- What is a dependency and how do you add one to a package?
+- What is a dependency and how do you add one to a package? a package required for your production.
+Run the command npm -install package name
 - What happens when you add a dependency to a package with `npm`? the file will be added to the package.json file
 - What is a devDependency and how do you add one to a package?